scacharya/machine-learning-e2e/README.md

 These tasks will be based on the this guide: https://github.com/scacharya/machine-learning-e2e/blob/develop/doc/impl-guide.md

 **Getting the code**
-Execute following command to the directory of your choice (say <work-dir>)
+Execute following command to the directory of your choice (say work-dir)

 $ git clone https://github.com/scacharya/machine-learning-e2e.git

 **Basic Git operations**
-Perform following in <work-dir>:
+Perform following in work-dir:
 1. $ git checkout develop
 2. $ git pull
 ... ... edit or add files/dirs...